-Options Fairness and equity Efficiency of compliance and administration Sustainability of tax system Revenue 1.
-Status quo Not met Not met Not met No impact 1.
+Options Fairness and equity Efficiency of compliance and Sustainability of tax Revenue administration system 1.
 Status quo The application of UOMI will continue to have a penal effect rather than a use of funds effect for those taxpayers who have unexpected income.
 The application of UOMI to taxpayers who use the standard method will continue to have an impact on fairness aspects.
+Taxpayers will continue to experience uncertainty in the application of UOMI to them, creating compliance costs.
+Taxpayers who commit to paying a minimum amount of tax through the standard method will continue to view UOMI as a penalty.
 Some taxpayers will continue to view provisional tax in a negative light with the current rules providing uncertainty as to the total tax liability including interest.
-Two mispace 2.
-Remove the application of UOMI for the first two provisional tax instalments for taxpayers who use the standard method Met Taxpayers who commit to making a minimum level of tax payments during a year based on the best information available on their performance should not be penalised by the application of UOMI where the actual liability is different.
+No impact 2.
+Remove the application of UOMI for the first two provisional tax instalments for taxpayers who use the standard method Taxpayers who commit to making a minimum level of tax payments during a year based on the best information available on their performance should not be penalised by the application of UOMI where the actual liability is different.
 Increases the fairness to taxpayers of unexpected changes in income.
 Makes provisional tax simpler for the majority of provisional taxpayers who currently use the standard method to calculate their provisional tax.
 Reduces administration costs as Inland Revenue will have a better picture of provisional tax payments that will be payable for a year.
 Met Increases certainty for taxpayers in terms of their total liability to tax and UOMI for a year.
 This measure has a revenue cost of \$7.5 million and a cash-flow cost of \$334 million over four years.
 3. Remove the application of Not met Not met Met This measure has a prohibitive cash-flow and